 If you’re far from home, but don’t want to miss a match by your hometown team or any of this summer’s Olympic action, then Fair Play Sports Bar is the place to go.
 This Astana bar is reminiscent of an old English pub.
 English national team accessories are showcased in every nook and cranny.
 But this is a true sports bar and the staff welcomes supporters of any team or nation.
 Fair play Sports Bar is one of Astana’s best places to watch your favorite team because it offers six large screen televisions and two large wall screens offering a view of the action from anywhere in the establishment.
 The bar also has a state-of-the-art speaker system so you can hear the commentary.

-Graff Lounge Bar
+Graff Lounge Bar and Karaoke

 A slower, more relaxed lounge conducive to making connections and discussing serious deals.
 Part of the Astana Park Hotel, Graff is quiet and discreet.
 It offers many services and entertainment is available.
 Patrons can order from the big menu of the Chalet restaurant.
 The venue includes a karaoke bar, VIP zones, three saunas and billiards.
 Graff holds invitation-only VIP parties on special occasions – an opportunity to make important connections if you can get in.
 It has no face control, but regular clientele understand they need to be in business or business casual dress.
 Graff has a more mature crowd than many bars – upper 20s and older.
 Its DJs play a mix of contemporary music.
 When there are parties the emphasis is often on rock and roll classics.